dhuss42/ft_irc/progress.md

 [x] ./ircserv "891723871293719" "a" -> Error: stoi: out of range

 ### part / kick / quit
-[] what happens when last Operator leaves channel but there are other clients still in the channel
+[x] what happens when last Operator leaves channel but there are other clients still in the channel
-	-> make one an operator?
+	-> do nothing
 [x] when operator kicks himself and rejoins the 11:18 -!- Irssi: #dhuss: Total of 1 nicks [0 ops, 0 halfops, 0 voices, 1 normal] is not updated correctly
 	-> here there were two users and no operators in channel -> should be 2 normal

 ### quit
-[x] clients send quit to all channels when closing the window [] when client quits and is last client in channel is it possible to join that channel and not be creator?
+[x] clients send quit to all channels when closing the window [x] when client quits and is last client in channel is it possible to join that channel and not be creator?
 	-> quit does not delete channel object if last member -> maybe quit should remove user from channels and then also just check if the channel is now empty

 ### join
 [x] during first join
 	-> 12:37 -!- : No such channel
-[] 11:25 -!- available commands: JOIN, MODE, KICK, PART, QUIT, PRIVMSG/NOTICE
+[x] 11:25 -!- available commands: JOIN, MODE, KICK, PART, QUIT, PRIVMSG/NOTICE
 	-> in server "menu"

 ### all commands that take reason or custom user input